MatiasDiBernardo/Z-Plane_Visualizer/README.md

 ```

 ## To do
-Limitations of the current implementation, improvements and bugs.
+Limitations of the current implementation, improvements and bugs (Working on dev branch).
-- Add double pole or zero feature
+- Add order for pole or zero feature
 - Add impulse response graph
 - Add values and reference for the magnitude and phase plot
-- Fix bug (check and uncheck symmetry error)
 - Improve GUI
-- Refactor